 Logisticians know in advance what they need to get out of their warehouses.
 He also has a view of the merchandise he will receive, several months in advance.
 So it can plan overflow warehouses or anticipate a reduction or increase in the storage capacity allocated to you.

-Sharing forecasts also enables us to better manage space for products that are difficult to store, such as water.
+Sharing Sales forecasts also enables us to better manage space for products that are difficult to store, such as water.

 With forecasting, retailers and logisticians can easily adjust logistical and human capacities at warehouse level.